 Atrazine - Background and Updates

 Atrazine is a widely used herbicide that can be applied before and after planting to control broadleaf and grassy weeds.
-Atrazine is part of the triazine chemical class, which includes simazine and propazine due to their common mechanism of toxicity.
+Atrazine is a member of the triazine chemical class, which includes simazine and propazine.
 It is primarily used in agriculture (with the greatest use on corn, sorghum, and sugarcane).
 To a lesser extent, it is used on residential lawns and golf courses, particularly in Florida and the Southeast.

 The Agency's oversight of atrazine is dynamic and includes periodic re-evaluation and intensive monitoring programs.
 Over the years, the Agency has consulted with the FIFRA Scientific Advisory Panel (SAP) on a variety of atrazine topics.